Instructor: Prof. Dimitris Samaras

-There will be 4-5 homeworks, a final project, two midterms and 3 10 min quizes.
+There will be 5-6 homeworks, a final, a midterm and 4 10 min quizes.
 You can do an optional project instead of the last two homeworks.
-Homeworks will be 40%, the project 30%, and the exams 40%.
+Homeworks will be 60%, and the exams 40%.
 The worse of quizzes will be discarded.
 Weights are approximate and subject to change.
 You are expected to do homeworks by yourselves.
 Even if you discuss them with your classmates, you should turn in your own code and write-up.
 Do not share your code!
 Final projects can be done by one or two people.
 Two people projects will be scaled accordingly.
 There will be 3 free late dates for the semester.
 After that there will be 10% penalty per day.

 Computer Vision: Algorithms and Applications by Richard Szeliski (2010) Main text, available online.